Overhyped vs. Practical AI

 This isn’t the first time that people have expressed concern about the overpromises of artificial intelligence.
 In 1973, the British Science Research Council commissioned Cambridge University professor James Lighthill to write an evaluation of artificial intelligence research.
 The Lighthill Report expressed deep skepticism about artificial intelligence, saying that despite the “grandiose objectives” of scientists and engineers, no “discoveries made so far produced the major impact that was then promised.”
 These claims then led the British government to cut off funding for artificial intelligence research in all but three universities.
 This event was one of many withdrawals of support during the “AI winter” of the 1970s; the American government also decreased funds for robotics research during this time.
 While we’ve certainly left the AI winter behind, many of our industry’s “new” inventions, such as brain-like algorithms and deep neural networks, have actually been around for as many as fifty years.
 As the head of Facebook’s AI lab, Yann LeCun explained, “AI [has] ‘died’ about four times in five decades because of hype: people made wild claims (often to impress potential investors or funding agencies) and could not deliver.
 Backlash ensued.
 It happened twice with neural nets already: once in the late 60’s and again in the mid-90’s.”
 So it seems that artificial intelligence has been trapped in a perpetual cycle of rapid buildup followed by disinterest.

 For us at SmartAction, artificial intelligence is anything but boring!
 We believe in not only developing cutting edge technology, but also implementing it to improve people’s everyday lives.
 To put it simply, it’s in our DNA.
 SmartAction was founded through research on artificial general intelligence that ultimately powered our first iteration of Intelligent Voice Automation.
-Today, thanks to ongoing R&D efforts in AI, speech recognition, and other technologies, we have built a voice solution that is capable of rivaling live agents.
+Today, thanks to ongoing R&D efforts in AI, speech recognition, and other technologies, we have built an IVR self-service solution that is capable of rivaling live agents, and in some cases, outperforming them.
 By freeing human agents to interact with customers for more complex issues, we’ve had tremendous success in making the customer service experience effortless and effective.